 The massive 189,000-square-foot casino at the Wynn features all the latest slots, video poker machines, and table games.
 Everything is pristine here, although the gaming area can get a bit smokey with the large show and convention crowds.

 There is a lot of walking room and space on the main casino floor that houses about 2,000 slot and video machines.
-And complimentary drinks are often offered to players, especially during the quiet periods in the day.
+And complimentary drinks are often offered to players, especially during the quiet periods of the day.